dhoegh/Rainflow.jl/README.md

 figure()
 bar([1:length(bins)],squeeze(bins,2),0.75)
 ```
-Don't hesitate to file an issue or pull-request to improve the packages.
+Don't hesitate to file an issue or pull-request to improve the package.